 This is the difficult part.
 It’s not complicated, it just requires a lot of focused attention and disciplined application.

 How can we tell what’s right for us, in our cussed uniqueness?
 The answer, again, is very simple: by how it makes us feel.
 Does reeling off 20 fast 400’s on the track with a one-lap jog between leave us feeling pleasantly and calmly happy?
 Or are we feeling emotionally over-stimulated and foolishly giddy and bound for a physical and emotional crash?
 Have we pushed the body into a revved-up survival emergency hyperdrive state of accelerated metabolism?
-Or are we “pleasantly stimulated,” to use Arthur Lydiard’s term?
+Or are we “pleasantly tired,” to use Arthur Lydiard’s term?

 I needn’t go on.
 Diet?
 Sleep?
 Work stress?
 The same simple principles apply.
-And as I confidently assert in The Joyful Athlete, our heart’s feelings are a wonderful barometer for what’s working in our training.
+And as I confidently asserted in The Joyful Athlete, our heart’s feelings are a wonderful barometer for what’s working in our training.
 It takes great discipline to listen attentively for those heart-signals, and even more discipline to follow their wise counsel.
-But the results are richly rewarding.
+But the results are always richly rewarding.